TechnologyClassroom/nvidia/README.md

 Variations:

+- cudaburnin.sh runs gpu_burn for one hour.
+This requires one of the other nvidiaXXX scripts to be run first.
 - nvidiaXXX.XXgpu.sh installs NVIDIA drivers and cuda for standard video output from the GPU.
 - nvidiaXXX.XXmb.sh installs NVIDIA drivers and cuda for non-standard video